mgonzo/gator/README.md

 # Gator

-A python script to get aggregated results across all US sites.
+A python script to get aggregated results across all US sites of Craigslist.